Jeremie-Beucler/baserater/README.md

 <https://jeremie-beucler.github.io/baserater/>

-To learn more about the theoretical framework and studies underlying the baserater package, see the paper: *Using Large Language Models to Estimate Belief Strength in Reasoning* (Beucler et al., forthcoming).
+To learn more about the theoretical framework and studies underlying the ‘baserater’ package, see the paper: *Using Large Language Models to Estimate Belief Strength in Reasoning* (Beucler et al., forthcoming).

 ## Installation